PopovEvgeniy/magicswfshell/readme.txt

 0.3.6: The small changes.
 0.3.6.1-0.3.6.2: The documentation has been updated.
 0.3.7: The source code was recompiled under Lazarus 4.0 RC1.
+0.3.8: The source code was recompiled under Lazarus 4.0 RC3.